kappelmann/engaging-large-scale-functional-programming/resources/README.md

 ## IO Mocking

 In [io\_mocking](io_mocking),
-you can find a mocking framework for Haskell's `IO` type that lets you observe IO actions in student submissions and test them just as any other piece of code.
+you can find a transparent mocking framework for Haskell's `IO` type that lets you observe IO actions in student submissions and test them just as any other piece of code.

 ## Check Your Proof (CYP)